 - 2 tablespoons dark red miso Add to list

-- 4 1/2 cups roasted vegetable stock, kept at a simmer Add to list
+- 4 1/2 cups vegetable stock, kept at a simmer Add to list

-- 4 thick slices of fresh rustic bread, lightly toasted Add to list
+- 4 thick slices fresh rustic bread, lightly toasted Add to list

 In a large, heavy-bottomed pot, sauté onions in oil over medium-low heat until very brown and soft, about 40 minutes.
-Don't rush them; this is the key to this soup: onions that are tender and sweet, not burned or bitter.
+Don't rush; this is the key to this soup: onions that are tender and sweet, not burned or bitter.
 Stir onions every few minutes.
 Season with salt and pepper.

 Preheat oven to 400°F. Place four oven-proof bowls on a baking sheet.
-Pour about a cup of soup into bowls, leaving room on top for cheese and bread.
-Add 2 tablespoons cheese, then bread slice (if slice is too big, cut into smaller pieces and wedge in the bowl).
+Pour about 1 cup soup into bowls, leaving room on top for cheese and bread.
+Add 2 tablespoons cheese, then a bread slice (if the slice is too big, cut it into smaller pieces and wedge in the bowl).
 Top with 2 more tablespoons cheese, and bake until cheese is browned and bubbly.
 Serve immediately.

 Recipe by, former PCC staff